 The tiny Belgian village of Vollezele is now so small it’s hardly noticeable.
-It’s therefore difficult to imagine that from the 1880s until the 1930s Vollezele was not only bustling with activity but was indispensable to the nation’s economic success.
+It’s therefore difficult to imagine what it was like from the 1880s until the 1930s.
+Then, Vollezele was bustling with activity.
+It was the center of all operations around the Belgian draft horse.
+Indeed, Vollezele was indispensable to the economic success of Belgium!

-The origins of this remarkable story can be traced back to the 1850s, and one man’s vision.
-Realising that the industrialisation of Europe would require stronger horses to pull increasingly heavier machinery, horse-breeder Remi Vander Schueren started to interbreed the three types of draft horse existing in Belgium.
-The result was a single breed, which he named the Belgian draft horse.
+It all started back in the 1850s, with one man’s vision.
+Belgian horse-breeder Remi Vander Schueren realized that the increasing industrialization of Europe would require stronger horses to pull ever heavier machinery.
+He therefore started to interbreed the three types of draft horse existing in Belgium.
+The result was a single breed.
+He called it the Belgian draft horse.

 His work soon paid dividends with the arrival of the magnificent stallion named Brillant.
 Between 1878 and 1884, Brillant was crowned champion at major draft horse competitions in Brussels, Amsterdam, London, Paris and Hanover.